Add an optional, extra layer of security to your Spark account.

 Authenticator App

-You may already have an authenticator app on your phone like Duo Mobile, Google Authenticator or Microsoft Authenticator.
-Password managers like 1Password, Keeper and NordPass also include authenticators.
-Visit Apple App Store or Google Play and search for “2FA authenticator” for more options.
+You may already have an authenticator app on your phone, such as Duo Mobile, Google Authenticator, or Microsoft Authenticator.
+Password managers like 1Password, Keeper, and NordPass also include authenticators.
+Visit the Apple App Store or Google Play and search for “2FA authenticator” for more options.

 SMS / Text Message